 Spending one week on the island of Mauritius has been an experience that I will never forget.
 Not only the stunning natural beauty of the island captured me.
 There is also the adventurous side of the island that I discovered together with a truly awesome group of friends.
-Here is my introduction to one week in Paradise: Mauritius!
+People ask me about the things to do in Mauritius.
+Well, here is my introduction to one week in Paradise: Mauritius!

 Tell me about Mauritius!

 When I told people back home I was about to visit a truly fascinating island called Mauritius they actually had to look it up in the atlas.
 Where to find Mauritius?

 Mauritius is an island in the Indian Ocean, more than 2,000km from the East coast of Africa.
 The 70km long island lies in the middle of the ‘Deep Blue’, it’s really far away from everything!
 But that’s what makes this island so special from a flora, fauna and human perspective.